 - Designate a boundary for your hunt.
 It could be within the limits of your town or towns that are close together, a neighborhood, or sections of a city.

-- Drive within the area and take pictures of as many scavenger hunt items as you can in 90 minutes.
+- Drive within the area and take pictures with your cell phone [affiliate] of as many scavenger hunt items as you can in 90 minutes.

 - Follow ALL traffic and driving rules.
 No speeding.